matheus23/elm-tailwind-modules/Plan.md

 * [X] Fix "font-size: [object Object]"
   * This is a bug of tailwind 2.0 with the tailwindui plugin.
 Luckly this plugin is obsolete
   * [ ] Remove tailwindui
+* [ ] Add a test that ensures generated modules are formatted
 * [ ] Add a command line interface
   * [ ] Add a cli.ts module
   * [ ] Rollup code for that module